saikeerthan06/shopping-website-console/README.md

 9. Bill statement: Total price before discount & GST, Discount, GST after discount, Total Payable.
 Alignment & Clarity to viewers.
 10. Accuracy of calculations.
 Total price before discount & GST, Discount, GST after discount, Total Payable.
 """

+things to work on:

+1. need to do error handling when space is added when want to add items to cart.